Jane Worthington

 Post-Industrial Design defines Jane Worthington’s design practice: a position for those who still believe that objects can carry thought.
 Her designs are less performative, more meditative.
 She sees design, at its best, as a slow art, rooted in memory.

-Made for living, with spatial intention and material gravity, her objects are intended to deepen our connection with the spaces we inhabit.
-This is neither a return to function nor an escape from it, but a position between use and reflection, where objects hold cultural meaning through form and restraint.
+Made for living, with spatial intention and material gravity, her designs are intended to deepen our connection with the spaces we inhabit.
+This is neither a return to function nor an escape from it, but a position between use and reflection, where durability emerges through form and restraint.

 Here, the poetic becomes precise, and the handmade becomes rare.
-Jane creates work for a world which seeks connection over consumption, producing with cultural and ethical intention and with feeling at its core.
+Jane creates work for a world which seeks connection over consumption, producing with intellectual and ethical intention and with feeling at its core.

 Art after Industry

-From this foundation Art After Industry emerges as a natural extension of Jane’s work and philosophy.
-Here, she applies the knowledge and technical fluency of design towards emotion rather than efficiency.
+From this foundation Art After Industry emerges as a natural extension of Jane’s work and philosophy, where she applies the knowledge and technical fluency of design towards emotion rather than efficiency.

-The work emerges from a fusion of practices shaped by thought and care.
-Her sculptures redirect industrial tools of production into listening instruments of reflection, uniting industrial precision with human craft.
+Her sculptural work grows from a fusion of practices and collaborative knowledge, shaped by thought and care.
+Here industrial tools of production are redirected into listening instruments of reflection, uniting industrial precision with human craft.

 These works are not concerned with form alone, but with the tension between art and industry, object and space, memory and desire.
-Here Jane brings the intelligence of design into dialogue with sculptural introspection, allowing technology, craft, and emotion to meet in the space between design and sculpture.
+In this way Jane brings the intelligence of design into dialogue with sculptural introspection, allowing technology, craft, and emotion to converge in a form where materiality, precision and controlled seduction become perceptually evident.

 Studio practice - 2025